Applications for geographical indications for non-EU products in 2025

 What is changing and why?

-So far in 2025, the following applications for registration as Protected Designations of Origin (PDOs) and Protected Geographical Indications (PGIs) in the geographical indications register of the European Union (EU) (eAmbrosia) have been made for the following.
+So far in 2025, the following applications have been made for registration as Protected Designations of Origin (PDOs) and Protected Geographical Indications (PGIs) in the geographical indications register of the European Union (EU) (eAmbrosia), and are being assessed (see Approved geographical indications for non-EU products in 2025).

 Applications for registration as PDO: